Skip to main content

 Workspace analytics data

+The data panel on the right—which has adjustable time ranges—shows highlighted feedback, inappropriate messages, and basic usage visualizations.
 For highlighted feedback, you can choose between seeing strengths and areas of improvement.
 You can also expand the auto-scrolling sections to view the whole list at once.
 Clicking on any of these messages will bring you to the rest of that chat session.

 The inappropriate message section can also be expanded and clicked on.
 In the workspace analytics is where you can see all the types of flagged content.
 For more information on what content Flint flags, check out this guide.

-Scrolling down, you'll see additional metrics and charts about your workspace's Flint usage.
+Additional metrics and charts about your workspace's Flint usage.
 This includes:

 • New sessions created